Laurens-booij/ID-project-1/README.md

 This interactive visualisation is made using `Principle` and displays data about population density and demographic developments.
 It displays data from the years 1950 to 2015, in increments of 5 years.
 The user can spot demographic trends throughout the years by clicking trough them.

 ### Concept
 First I had to come up with a concept.
-I already finished `assignment A`, and I wanted to use the same subject.
+I had already finished `assignment A`, and I wanted to use the same subject.
 Ik had to come up with something more creative, however.

 Eventually I came up with the following concept sketch.
 ![concept][concept-schets]